• Skip to primary navigation

 sweet mango salsa Save for Later!

-Salsa is ideal with fish, but this recipe takes it a bit further.
+Salsa is ideal with fish, but this recipe takes it a bit further - think of similar sweet-and-tangy matches like sweet and sour meatball side picks for that flavor profile.

 Since swordfish has a gentle sweet aroma, the mango in this salsa will match it perfectly.